Managing Locked-In Syndrome: Lessons from a Case Profile

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-As he improved, he was decannulated and continued respiratory therapy with breathing exercises.
+As he improved medically, he was decannulated and continued respiratory therapy with breathing exercises.
 Nutritional support was provided and monitored.
-He was brought to the rehab hospital’s gym daily for physical therapy and occupational therapy, which consisted of neuromuscular electrical stimulation and passive range-of-motion movements of his arms and legs to retard muscle atrophy and maintain range of motion of his extremities.
+He was brought to the rehab hospital’s gym daily for physical and occupational therapy, emphasizing neuromotor re-education to facilitate recovery and maintain range of motion of his extremities.
 Transfer techniques were practiced, as was assisted wheelchair mobility.

-Locked-in syndrome is a rare condition that most often results from an ischemic or hemorrhagic stroke affecting the corticospinal, corticopontine and corticobulbar tracts in the brainstem.
+Locked-in syndrome most often results from ischemic or hemorrhagic stroke affecting the corticospinal, corticopontine and corticobulbar tracts.
 It can also be caused by trauma, tumors, myelinolysis, toxins or heroin abuse.

-Diagnosing the condition requires very careful observation while asking yes/no questions and instructing the patient to respond by blinking or moving the eyes in prescribed ways.
-Trying to make contact frequently is warranted, even after a period of months, as it’s common for patients to tire easily and to have a short attention span, especially soon after the injury.
+Trying to make contact frequently is warranted, even after a period of months: It is common for patients to tire easily, and a short attention span is typical, especially soon after the injury.

-We soon discovered we could communicate with our patient by asking him to blink once for “yes” and twice for “no.” Using this system, we could better assess him by asking sequentially if he had pain, dizziness, nausea, etc. It also enabled our care team and visitors to ask if he wanted to listen to music or an audio book to help provide mental stimulation.
+Using eye-blink yes/no communication, we could better assess him by asking sequentially if he had pain, dizziness, nausea, etc. It also enabled our care team and visitors to ask if he wanted to listen to music or an audiobook to provide mental stimulation.

-After six weeks of inpatient rehabilitation, the patient was deemed ready for discharge, and the team assisted with arrangements to send him home.
+After one month of inpatient rehabilitation, the patient was deemed ready for discharge, and the team assisted with arrangements to successfully place him home.

 Rehabilitation of patients with locked-in syndrome is a tremendous challenge that few centers are equipped to undertake.
-A multidisciplinary rehabilitation team is essential, as is a management strategy that includes the following objectives and components:
+A multidisciplinary rehabilitation team is essential, as is an ongoing management strategy that includes the following objectives and components:

+Despite the grave disability of patients with locked-in syndrome, they can be helped.
 Although many patients regain some function over time, most remain chronically locked in or severely impaired.
-Clinicians must always be mindful that despite these patients’ grave disability, they are often cognitively intact with normal memory and thought processes.
-It is a continual challenge for caretakers to help patients feel connected to others and their environment, and to enable them to live out their lives with a level of mental richness approaching what they enjoyed before.
+Clinicians must always be mindful that these patients are often cognitively intact with normal memory and thought processes.
+It is a continual challenge for the medical support team and caretakers to help patients feel connected to others and their environment, and to enable them to live out their lives with a level of mental richness approaching what they enjoyed before.